tjlee1220/WebExp/docs/howto.rst

     a:3:{}

 This means that you are creating an array with three key => value pairs.

-Next, you would insert these key => pairs into your serialized array.
-Your finished product would look like this:
+Next, you would insert these key => value pairs into your serialized array and your finished product would look like
+this:

 ::